-Here is a list of current facility closures of City-owned/operated facilities:
+Here is a list of current facility closures of City-owned/operated facilities.
+Please note all provincial health regulations remain in effect at each location.

 |Centre for Creative Arts||x|